-Women facing multiple disadvantage often speak of the importance of motherhood to their identity, and as a motivating factor for engaging with services.
-Many "single" homeless women will in fact have children who are not in their care: half of the women St. Mungo's work with are mothers, and 79% of these mothers have had children taken into care.^{xiv}
+Women facing multiple disadvantage often speak of the importance of motherhood to their identity, and as a motivating factor for engaging with support.
+Many "single" homeless women will in fact have children who are not in their care: half the women St. Mungo's work with are mothers, and 79% of these have had children taken into care.14